1971 Aral smallpox incident: The incident

 According to Soviet General Pyotr Burgasov (Peter Burgasov), field testing of 400 grams of smallpox at Aralsk-7 caused an outbreak on 30 July 1971.
-Burgasov, former Chief Sanitary Physician of the Soviet Army, former Soviet Vice-Minister of Health and a senior researcher within the Soviet BW program, described the incident:
+Burgasov, former Chief Sanitary Physician of the USSR, former Soviet Vice-Minister of Health and a senior researcher within the Soviet BW program, described the incident:

 On Vozrozhdeniya Island in the Aral Sea, the strongest recipes of smallpox were tested.
 Suddenly I was informed that there were mysterious cases of mortalities in Aralsk (Aral).
 A research ship [the Lev Berg] of the Aral fleet came to within 15 km of the island (it was forbidden to come any closer than 40 km).
 The lab technician of this ship took samples of plankton twice a day from the top deck.
 The smallpox formulation—400 gr. of which was exploded on the island—"got her" and she became infected.
 After returning home to Aralsk, she infected several people including children.
 All of them died.
 I suspected the reason for this and called the Chief of General Staff of Ministry of Defense and requested to forbid the stop of the Alma-Ata-Moscow train in Aralsk.
 As a result, the epidemic around the country was prevented.
 I called [future Soviet General Secretary Yuri] Andropov, who at that time was Chief of KGB, and informed him of the exclusive recipe of smallpox obtained on Vozrazhdenie Island.

 There is a contending belief that the disease actually spread to the Lev Berg from Uyaly or Komsomolsk-on-Ustyurt, two cities in what is now Uzbekistan where the ship docked.